Shreneken/Team-Member-Allocation-/README.md

 <b> Team Member Allocation </b>

-You can easily manage and navigate teams and team members using this project!
+You can easily allocate members to teams as well as manage and navigate teams using this project!

-This project was built using React, HTML, CSS and JavaScript.
+This project was built using React, bootstrap, HTML, CSS and JavaScript.